arielherself/espresso/README.raw.md

 Listen to an abridged version of the subscriber-only briefing.

-The judge presiding over <strong>Brazil’s </strong>electoral court slapped down a [legal challenge](https://www.economist.com/the-americas/2022/11/23/jair-bolsonaros-challenge-to-brazils-election-was-rejected) filed by Jair Bolsonaro against the outcome of [the election that unseated him](https://www.economist.com/films/2022/10/31/lula-wins-the-brazilian-election) as president.
-On Wednesday, just a day after the challenge was filed, the judge affirmed the victory of Luiz Inácio Lula da Silva and for good measure imposed a $4.3m fine on Mr Bolsonaro’s side, for litigating in bad faith.

 Business confidence in <strong>Germany</strong> rose more than anticipated in November as supply-chain problems eased and concerns over an energy crisis abated (though a brutal winter and geopolitical climate [still await](https://www.economist.com/leaders/2022/11/24/europe-faces-an-enduring-crisis-of-energy-and-geopolitics)).
 The Ifo Institute’s business-climate index, a survey of more than 9,000 German companies, increased to 86.3 in November.
 That reading beat economists’ expectations, but was below levels recorded before Russia’s invasion of Ukraine.

-<strong>Foxconn</strong> apologised to workers who have been running amok at its primary iPhone plant, near the [Chinese city](https://www.economist.com/china/2022/11/03/the-chinese-city-that-covid-forgot) of <strong>Zhengzhou</strong>.
-The Taiwanese firm said a “technical error” caused a delay in the payment of bonuses promised to compensate for the factory’s strict covid restrictions.
-Staff had broken out of dormitories and fought with police in protest at their conditions (and at not receiving the extra pay).
+The judge presiding over <strong>Brazil’s </strong>electoral court slapped down a [legal challenge](https://www.economist.com/the-americas/2022/11/23/jair-bolsonaros-challenge-to-brazils-election-was-rejected) filed by Jair Bolsonaro against the outcome of [the election that unseated him](https://www.economist.com/films/2022/10/31/lula-wins-the-brazilian-election) as president.
+On Wednesday, just a day after the challenge was filed, the judge affirmed the victory of Luiz Inácio Lula da Silva and for good measure imposed a $4.3m fine on Mr Bolsonaro’s side, for litigating in bad faith.

+<strong>Russia’s </strong>parliament passed a law that broadens the scope of an existing ban on promoting “LGBT propaganda” to children.
+The ban will now pertain to information disseminated to anyone, regardless of age.
+Russia’s LGBT communities have [long suffered persecution](https://www.economist.com/prospero/2020/07/09/welcome-to-chechnya-uses-deepfake-technology-to-protect-its-subjects) from the authorities, who cast the new legislation as a defence of traditional values in contrast with Western decadence.

 <strong>Fact of the day: </strong>$63bn, the amount that firms have raised from IPOs on Chinese exchanges this year, compared with $21bn in New York.
 [Read the full story](https://www.economist.com/finance-and-economics/2022/11/22/xi-jinpings-big-bang-for-chinese-stockmarkets).